ig3/srf/README.md

   "maxGoodInterval": "1 year',
   "maxEasyInterval": "1 year",

+  // The interval (seconds) beyond which a card is considered 'learning'
+  learningThreshold: '1 week',

   // The interval (seconds) beyond which a card is considered 'mature' "matureThreshold": "21 days",

-  // The window (seconds) in which to average Percent Correct reviews "percentCorrectWindow": "14 days",
+  // The window (seconds) in which to average Percent Correct reviews "percentCorrectWindow": "1 month",

+  // The minimum number of mature cards in the percent correct window
+  // at which percent correct is calculated.
+  minPercentCorrectCount: 10,

-  // The interval (seconds) between correct factor adjustments "correctFactorAdjustmentInterval": "1 day",
+  // The target for percent correct reviews
+  percentCorrectTarget: 90,
+  percentCorrectSensitivity: 0.0001,

   // The factor used to add dispersion to the due time.
   // As percentage of the total interval.